siderolabs/talos/website/content/docs/v0.14/Guides/deploying-cilium.md

     --set ipam.mode=kubernetes
 ```

-Or if you want to deploy Cilium in strict mode without kube-proxy, also set some extra paramaters:
+Or if you want to deploy Cilium in strict mode without kube-proxy, also set some extra parameters:

 ```bash
 export KUBERNETES_API_SERVER_ADDRESS=<>